-People ask me all the time, what do you buy?
-I have my favorite categories but I will honestly buy whatever appeals to me and what I can resell for a higher price.
-From 19th century English porcelain to a 1978 Hardy Boys board game.
-We find all categories of vintage and antiques fascinating from some point of view.
+People frequently ask me, "What do you buy?"
+I have favorites, but I will buy whatever appeals to me and that I can resell for a higher price.
+From 19th century English porcelain to a Hardy Boys board game from 1978.
+From a certain perspective, we find all vintage and antique categories fascinating.

-It wasn’t until we moved to Chicago that we looked at art via estate sales.
-It didn’t take long to see how many great Chicago artists there are.
-Some famous, some never famous and some in between.
-We took on a new appreciation for real art.
-The kind painted on a canvas or drawn on paper.
-Not Monet’s Water Lilies posters from the 80’s or Ansel Adams posters, real paint.
+We didn't start looking at art at estate sales until we moved to Chicago.
+It didn't take long to realize how many outstanding Chicago artists exist.
+Some are famous, some are not, and some are somewhere in the middle.
+We developed a new appreciation for genuine art.
+The type that is painted on canvas or drawn on paper.
+Real paint, not Monet's Water Lilies posters from the 1980s or Ansel Adams posters.

 I had been called on a collection of vintage and antique jewelry (#1 favorite category) and and few weeks later was invited to look at other items.